Lavender Haze

 "Lavender Haze" is a song by the American singer-songwriter Taylor Swift from her tenth studio album, Midnights (2022).
 Swift wrote and produced the song with Jack Antonoff, Jahaan Sweet, and Sounwave.
-Zoë Kravitz and Sam Dew co-wrote the song, and Braxton Cook was an additional producer.
+Zoë Kravitz and Sam Dew were co-writers, and Braxton Cook was an additional producer.
 The title was inspired by a phrase used in the series Mad Men that refers to the state of being in love.
-Republic Records released "Lavender Haze" to US radio on November 29, 2022, as the album's second single.
+Republic Records released "Lavender Haze" to US pop radio as the album's third single on November 29, 2022.

-The track's production incorporates a thumping bassline, pulsing modular synthesizers, and layered falsetto vocals in the refrain.
-Critics described the genre as pop, ambient house, and disco, with elements of hip-hop and R&B. The lyrics were inspired by the media scrutiny surrounding Swift's relationship with the English actor Joe Alwyn: the narrator disregards others' opinions on her relationship and unwed status, and she affirms her desire to stay in love with her partner.
+"Lavender Haze" incorporates pop fusion genres, ambient house, and disco, with elements of hip-hop and R&B. Its production is characterized by a thumping bassline, pulsing modular synthesizers, and layered falsetto vocals in the refrain.
+The lyrics were inspired by the media scrutiny surrounding Swift's relationship with the English actor Joe Alwyn: the narrator disregards others' opinions on her relationship and unwed status, and she affirms her desire to stay in love with her partner.
 Music critics interpreted the lyrics from a feminist perspective, and they generally praised the track's production as restrained, sophisticated, and catchy.

-"Lavender Haze" peaked at number two on the Billboard Global 200 chart and on the singles charts of Australia, Canada, Ireland, New Zealand, and the United States.
-It reached the top 10 in many other countries.
+The single peaked at number two on the Billboard Global 200 chart and on the singles charts of Australia, Canada, Ireland, New Zealand, and the United States.
+It has been certified platinum in Australia, Brazil, Canada, Mexico, New Zealand, and the United Kingdom.
 Swift wrote and directed the music video for "Lavender Haze", which was released on January 27, 2023.
 It incorporates psychedelic and surrealist visual elements and features the Dominican-American model and transgender activist Laith Ashley as Swift's love interest.
-She included "Lavender Haze" in the set list of her sixth headlining concert tour, the Eras Tour (2023–2024).
+She included "Lavender Haze" in the set list of her sixth concert tour, the Eras Tour (2023–2024).

-Background and production
+Background and writing

-Taylor Swift announced her tenth original studio album, Midnights, at the 2022 MTV Video Music Awards on August 28; its title and cover artwork were released shortly after the same day via social media.
-She conceived Midnights as a collection of songs about her nocturnal ruminations, detailing a wide range of emotions such as regret, lust, nostalgia, contentment, and self-loathing.
-The standard album was produced by Swift and Jack Antonoff, as a result of the two experimenting with music while their partners were both shooting for a film in Panama.